 How is financial aid awarded?

-Financial aid is awarded through a two-step process.
+Financial aid is awarded to students matriculated (accepted into) in an approved Degree Program/Program of Study based upon enrollment.
 The first step is the eligibility phase, which is represented by your award notification.
 The second step is to turn eligibility into cash that you can use to pay your bill

 and or be refunded to students/parents for indirect costs.
 This second phase requires additional steps

 typically during the summer months.
 For some kinds of financial aid, these steps are very easy; for others, they are more complex.
 You can rest assured that the staff in our Financial Aid Office will help you every step of the way.

 In certain circumstances, such as when a student receives additional scholarship awards or becomes a Resident Assistant, we are required to make adjustments to financial aid awards.
 When a revision is made, we will notify you.
 Revised awards supersede all previous awards.

 To be eligible for financial aid a student must be enrolled in a Degree Program/Program of Study.
 What is a Degree Program/Program of Study?

 A degree program/program of study includes Bachelor's of Arts, or Bachelor's of Science.
 The degree program/program of study must be an approved program and generally contains three categores/classifications of coursework requirements; 1.
 General education requirements, 2.
 Requirements specfic to a (your primary) major, and 3.
 Electives.
 The total credits of all requirements in all categories/classifications will total 122 semester hours (in the case of most SUNY Oneonta undergraduate programs).
 Financial aid eligibility can only be calculated based on coursework required for this degree program.